Wednesday, May 6, 2015

 A place to rest under the Mushroom Rock

-I had forgotten what was here but I remember the Gomes and the underground display of little people.
+I had forgotten what was here, but I remember the Gomes and the underground display of little people.

-There were gnomes everywhere, this one was working
+There were gnomes everywhere; this one was working

-I don't remember the nursery rhymes characters.
+I don't remember the characters in the nursery rhyme.

 There was a little Girl